Skip to content

 return {e: cnt / n_runs for e, cnt in within.items()}

-Score edges by stochastic walk visitation frequency.
+Score edges by bridge-filtered walk visitation expansion.

 Performs walks_per_node random walks from every node.
 At each step there is a return_chance of attempting to return home.
 A walk only counts when the current position has two edge-disjoint paths back to the origin in the locally discovered subgraph — edges that act as bridges (typical of false connections) will have their walks discarded more often, yielding lower scores.